dhutapratama/docs/mail.md

         return [$this->photo];
     }

 Of course, attachment data may be stored on a remote file storage service such as Amazon S3.
-So, Laravel also allows you to generate attachment instances from data that is stored on one of your application's [filesystem disks](/docs/{{version}}/filesystem):
+So, Lets also allows you to generate attachment instances from data that is stored on one of your application's [filesystem disks](/docs/{{version}}/filesystem):

     // Create an attachment from a file on your default disk... return Attachment::fromStorage($this->path);